 As a general public we have tendency to save taxes by adopting various tricks and transactions.
 A lot of black money is generated through transfer of various types of immovable properties.
 The seller and the purchaser generally mutually agree on a transaction to enter into agreement at a price lower than the Fair Market Value of property to save stamp duty etc. These types of transaction have been generated huge black or accounted money in the market.

-The Central Government has introduced, Section 50C of the Income Tax Act, 1961 to curb such practices.
+This is the main rational behind introduction of Section 50C in the Income Tax Act, 1961 to curb such practices.
 The provisions of Section 50C have been applied if the following conditions are satisfied;

-Note: Suppose Mr. A (Cost of acquisition Rs.
+Suppose Mr. A (Cost of acquisition Rs.
 15 Lacs), has sold his flat to Mr. B for Rs.
 50 Lacs, Stamp Duty value is Rs.
-70 Lacs and further Mr. B;
+70 Lacs.

 Mr. B: Income under Income from other sources = Rs 20 Lacs